 The code simulates a car’s journey through a grid of intersections, where each intersection has a traffic signal (red, yellow, or green), and the car’s movement depends on the signals.

-• A message "Car's journey through the grid:" is displayed to indicate the start of the simulation.
+"Car's journey through the grid:"is displayed to indicate the start of the simulation. - For each row in the grid (

-• For each row in the grid (for i in range(1, rows + 1)), the user provides the traffic signals for that row as a space-separated string (e.g., "green red yellow").
-These signals are stored as a list using the split() method.
+for i in range(1, rows + 1)), the user provides the traffic signals for that row as a space-separated string (e.g.,"green red yellow").
+These signals are stored as a list using thesplit()method. - Next, the program iterates through each column in the current row (

-• The signal for the current intersection (signal = row_signals[j - 1]) is retrieved, and the intersection is identified by its coordinates (i, j).
+signal = row_signals[j - 1]) is retrieved, and the intersection is identified by its coordinates (i,j). - The signal is displayed in uppercase for clarity using

-• Based on the signal:
+signal.upper(). - Based on the signal:

-• If the signal is "green", the car moves forward, and a corresponding message is printed.
+"green", the car moves forward, and a corresponding message is printed. - If the signal is

-• If the signal is "yellow", the car waits at the intersection, and this is communicated to the user.
+"yellow", the car waits at the intersection, and this is communicated to the user. - If the signal is

-• If the signal is "red", the car stops and turns back.
-In this case, the break statement exits the inner loop (columns), and the outer loop (rows) also terminates due to the nested structure.
+"red", the car stops and turns back.
+In this case, thebreakstatement exits the inner loop (columns), and the outer loop (rows) also terminates due to the nested structure.

 rows = int(input("Enter the number of rows in the grid: "))